roglew/pappy-proxy/README.md

 FAQ
 ---

+### Text just appeared over my prompt!
+What do I do?!
+Unfortunately I've been a bit lazy when it comes to printing errors to the terminal.
+A lot of stuff is just printed to stdout using `print`.
+This has the side effect of printing over your input.
+I'm very sorry and I'm trying to work on better solutions, but for now:

+* Hit Ctl-L to clear the terminal.
+Your input will be saved.

 ### Why does my request have an id of `--`?!?!
 You can't do anything with a request/response until it is decoded and saved to disk.
 In between the time when a request is decoded and when it's saved to disk, it will have an ID of `--`.
 So just wait a little bit and it will get an ID you can use.